javaclinic/banking-tdd/README.md

 * Suggestion 4: Use singleton for `AccountDao` instance.
 * Suggestion 5: Use configuration service, e.g. `example.banking.services.ConfigurationService`.
 Test compiles and passes.

+## Exercise #6 - Test Ordering
+* Let's implement other test, e.g. `testAccountNotFoundInGet()`.
+* Side discussion: Practically, we are testing `InMemoryAccountDao` implementation, which is not our intent.
+However, we know someone else will be writing DAO code soon, which will be different implementation than our `InMemoryAccountDao` testing implementation.
+This will make us think through the API.
+The team developing new DAO implementation will be able to take our unit tests, create integration tests and run them against their new DAO implementation.
+Thus, by writing these tests now, we are helping DAO developers define the contract.
+* Tests results might depend on the execution order of the tests!
+* Now, let's play with names of the test cases.
+Try changing names of the tests, e.g. `zzzz_testTrasnfer()` instead of `testTransfer()`.
+Run the tests!
+Were you able to reproduce test failure depending in which order tests were run?
+What happens if the test are run independently?
+How is that possible?
+* What happens when you rerun test independently?
+Tests compile, test results are inconclusive and test fails/passes based on the test case method name.